 We request demographic information associated with applications submitted to CZI in response to our open calls.
 This information helps us learn from the RFA process, as well as improve our strategies to help ensure members of underrepresented or marginalized groups in science are aware of and able to apply to CZI opportunities.
-Please note that answering all questions below is voluntary, and demographic information will not be used to make final grant funding decisions.
-All responses will be shared only with limited personnel, who will use that information only for the purposes described in this paragraph.
+Please note that answering the questions below is voluntary, and receiving funding is not contingent on providing this information.
+Demographic information provided may be used in our grant-making process but will not be used as the sole or determinative factor in our grant funding decisions.
+We may also publish aggregated data in various public forums, such as a website or blog.
+All responses will be shared only with limited personnel and service providers, who will use that information only for the purposes described in this paragraph.